Fuel oil: Uses

-Residual fuel oil is less useful because it is so viscous that it has to be heated with a special heating system before use and it may contain relatively high amounts of pollutants, particularly sulfur, which forms sulfur dioxide upon combustion.
+Residual fuel oil (also known as heavy fuel oil) is less useful because it is so viscous that it has to be heated with a special heating system before use and it may contain relatively high amounts of pollutants, particularly sulfur, which forms sulfur dioxide upon combustion.
 However, its undesirable properties make it very cheap.
 In fact, it is the cheapest liquid fuel available.
 Since it requires heating before use, residual fuel oil cannot be used in road vehicles, boats or small ships, as the heating equipment takes up valuable space and makes the vehicle heavier.
 Heating the oil is also a delicate procedure, which is impractical on small, fast moving vehicles.
 However, power plants and large ships are able to use residual fuel oil.

 Use of residual fuel oil was more common in the past.
 It powered boilers, railroad steam locomotives, and steamships.
 Locomotives, however, have become powered by diesel or electric power; steamships are not as common as they were previously due to their higher operating costs (most LNG carriers use steam plants, as "boil-off" gas emitted from the cargo can be used as a fuel source); and most boilers now use heating oil or natural gas.
 Some industrial boilers still use it and so do some old buildings, including in New York City.
 In 2011 New York City estimated that the 1% of its buildings that burned fuel oils No. 4 and No. 6 were responsible for 86% of the soot pollution generated by all buildings in the city.
 New York made the phase out of these fuel grades part of its environmental plan, PlaNYC, because of concerns for the health effects caused by fine particulates, and all buildings using fuel oil No. 6 had been converted to less polluting fuel by the end of 2015.

 Residual fuel's use in electrical generation has also decreased.
 In 1973, residual fuel oil produced 16.8% of the electricity in the US.
 By 1983, it had fallen to 6.2%, and As of 2005, electricity production from all forms of petroleum, including diesel and residual fuel, is only 3% of total production.
 The decline is the result of price competition with natural gas and environmental restrictions on emissions.
 For power plants, the costs of heating the oil, extra pollution control and additional maintenance required after burning it often outweigh the low cost of the fuel.
 Burning fuel oil, particularly residual fuel oil, produces uniformly higher carbon dioxide emissions than natural gas.

 Heavy fuel oils continue to be used in the boiler "lighting up" facility in many coal-fired power plants.
 This use is approximately analogous to using kindling to start a fire.
 Without performing this act it is difficult to begin the large-scale combustion process.